Project update - May 2024

 • the slip lane entrance from Southern Road.

-In early 2025, we’ll start construction on a new community pavilion.
-The construction of the pavilion is expected to commence in early 2025 and will be completed in early 2026.
+Stage 4 of the Olympic Park Redevelopment works is currently underway with construction planned to start on the new community pavilion in early 2025 and will be completed in early 2026.
 The ovals will remain open for use during construction.

 Olympic Park Master Plan